roybrown77/wu-tang-react-node-template/README.md

 - NodeJs - lightweight and efficient javascript web server aka serve up the site like banana pudding in the A
 - ** coming soon ** Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel aka easy login code
-- ** coming soon ** MongoDB - document based data storage that allows for schemaless architecture aka
+- ** coming soon ** MongoDB - document based data storage that allows for schemaless architecture aka build data models easy peasy
-- Puppeteer - api to control headless chrome in order to screen scrape
+- Puppeteer - api to control headless chrome in order to screen scrape aka look ma no api

 Client: